Yevgeny Prigozhin: International sanctions

 In December 2016, the US Treasury Department designated Prigozhin pursuant to E.O.13661 for sanctions for providing support to senior officials of the Russian Federation.

 In June 2017, US sanctions were imposed on one of Prigozhin's companies, Concord Management and Consulting, in connection with the war in Eastern Ukraine.

 In January 2018, the US Treasury Department also designated Evro Polis Ltd for sanctions.
 Evro Polis is a Russian company that has contracted with the Government of Syria to protect Syrian oil fields in exchange for a 25 percent share in oil and gas production from the fields.
 The company was designated for being owned or controlled by Prigozhin.
 The sanctions require that any property or interests in property of the designated persons in the possession or control of US persons or within the United States must be blocked.
 Additionally, transactions by US persons involving these persons (including companies) are generally prohibited.

 In September 2019, three more Prigozhin companies (Autolex Transport, Beratex Group and Linburg Industries) were sanctioned in connection with the Russian interference in the 2016 United States election.

-In February 2022, the Internet Research Agency was added to the European Union sanctions list for running disinformation campaigns to manipulate public opinion and "actively supporting actions which undermine and threaten the territorial integrity, sovereignty and independence of Ukraine."
+In February 2022, the Internet Research Agency was added to the European Union sanctions list for running disinformation campaigns to manipulate public opinion and "actively supporting actions which undermine and threaten the territorial integrity, sovereignty and independence of Ukraine".

-According to The United States Prigozhin's activities of interfering in elections and subverting public opinion are extended to Asian and African countries.
-The EU, Canada, United Kingdom, and Australia have also designated him.
+According to the United States, Prigozhin's activities of interfering in elections and subverting public opinion are extended to Asian and African countries.